CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 Takes (input):
     company_id
 Functionality (Algorithm):
--   Runs a SQL 'SELECT' query to grab a specific entry in the 'company' table, using the company's primary key 'company_id'.
-It then instantiates the 'Company' class with the values received from the SQL query.
+-   Calls on the 'getByField()' from the 'database' repo, to get a specific entry in the 'company' table, using the table's primary key 'company_id'.
+-   Instantiates the entry, returned from the SQL query, using the 'Company' class.
 Returns (output):
     An instantiated object ('Company') with the values for a specific company.